slevithan/regex/README.md

 Although `[^…]` is a negated character class, `^` ***within*** a class doesn't need to be escaped, even with the strict escaping rules of flags `u` and `v`.

 Both of these examples therefore match a literal `^`.
 They don't change the meaning of the surrounding character class.
-However, note that the `^` is not escaped. `Regex.partial('^^')` embedded in character class context would still correctly lead to a double punctuator error.
+However, note that the `^` is not escaped. `Regex.partial('^^')` embedded in character class context would still correctly lead to a double-punctuator error.

 > What if you wanted to dynamically choose whether to negate a character class?
 Well then!
 Put the whole character class inside the partial.